bfok123/Capstone-Project/Blogs/Blog7.md

 How did I No longer?

 ## Evaluation ##
+Overall, the quality of generated lyrics for each section except for chorus was better.
+Our chorus model kept plagiarizing actual choruses and the ones that were not plagiarized did not sound as good as last week.
+This might be because the chorus data has many duplicates and isn't shuffled so certain words trigger plagiarization of several lines.

 Using our evaluation survey, we pitted last week's generated chorus with P!NK's chorus in "Slut Like You".
 Our chorus scored lower in fluency and coherency and was able to trick 4/15 (26.7%) people into thinking our generated lyrics were real and P!NK's were fake.

 \[Generated Lyrics\]